validitylabs/HOPR-PL-Substrate/README.md

 In reality, not all packages are going to be successfully delivered.
 As a consequence, Bob will be missing some `s_b` from the packages that got lost or for which the downstream relay node was not responsive.
 In turn, Bob will not be able to submit a correct `s_{total}` matching the corresponding `S_{total}` for which he has a valid signature from Alice.

 For settlement of payment channels for which not all packages have been successfully delivered, a partial settlement needs to be available.
-Assume that for a total of `N` packages, the first `X` were succesfully delivered and the last `Y` failed so that `N = X + Y` (ordering of successfull and unsuccessful messages is irrelevant and only serves as a simple example).
+Assume that for a total of `N` packages, the first `X` were successfully delivered and the last `Y` failed so that `N = X + Y` (ordering of successful and unsuccessful messages is irrelevant and only serves as a simple example).
 In analogy to the above we then have

 `s_{success} = \sum_{i=0}^{Y} s_{i,a} + s_{i,b} = \sum_{i=0}^{Y} s_i`,